 When OTA measurements are performed in the near-field over the complete sphere no extensive mathematical manipulation of the measured data may be needed.
 The OTA performance parameters can be directly derived from the measured power density if the uncertainty associated with the close measurement distance is taken into account in the overall measurement uncertainty budget.
+The uncertainty associated with measurement distance can be estimated experimentally.
+Some terms that should be considered are the offset of the antenna phase center and the influence of the probe.
 Under the conditions and criteria defined in Annex A.2, a $D{reduced}$ could be used in order to improve test time (i.e. increasing the grid step size of near-field and far-field test methods), or to allow a shorter minimum distance R (for far-field test setups).
 Annex A provides two criteria which are recommended for determining an acceptable $D{reduced}$.
 The final results of a measurement campaign should always refer to a full vehicle size test and the test volume definition in 4.4.

-4.2 Coordinate system/angle definition
+^{4.2} Coordinate system/angle definition

-The spherical coordinate system referred to in this Technical Report is depicted in Figure 1.
+The spherical coordinate system referred to in this Technical Report, the evaluation coordinate system, is depicted in Figure 1a).
 Besides the definition of the coordinate system, it is necessary to define the two polarisations (Theta- and Phi polarisation) to be used for measuring the total field at each point.
 Two rotational axes are used to identify them, such that the Phi polarisation is along the direction of motion when the Phi axis rotates and the Theta polarisation is along the direction of motion when the Theta axis rotates.

-If a certain test range utilises a different coordinate system, as defined in this Section, then it needs to be noted that the measurement results of such system need to transformed to allow for an analysis based on the coordinate system used in this Technical Report.
+If a certain test range utilises a different coordinate system, as defined in this Section, then it needs to be noted that the measurement results of such system need to be transformed to allow for an analysis based on the coordinate system used in this Technical Report.
+An example of this Measurement coordinate system is shown in Figure 1b) (X',Y',Z').

-Figure 1: Coordinate system and antenna polarisations
+Figure 1: Coordinate systems and antenna polarisations

-Figure 2: Vehicle's orientation within the coordinate system
+Figure 2: Vehicle's orientation within the evaluation coordinate system